 All photographs are copyrighted and may not be used without permission.

-the only/best place to see them easily in numbers and they are
+is considered the only/best place to see them easily in numbers.

-not shown here, the Golden-cheeked Warbler (which has its own page)
+The Golden-cheeked Warbler (which has its own photo page)

 Otherwise, here are some of the birds that most visitors have